-- 1. A throw must be deemed by officials to be a valid attempt to hit an opponent out; as such, only throws landing or passing within 1 metre of where a player is or was when the ball was released will be deemed valid attempts. - 2.
-If a player fails to make a valid throw, they are deemed out. - 3.
-Transferring balls to the opponents in any way, regardless if intentionally or not, other than a valid throw or block will be considered an invalid attempt, in the moment the ball crosses into the opponents' fair territory or past the centre line when out of bounds.
+- 1. A throw must be deemed by officials to be a valid attempt to hit an opponent out; as such, only throws landing or passing within 1 meter of where a player is or was when the ball was released will be deemed valid attempts. - 2.
+If a player fails to make a valid throw, they are deemed out. - Transferring balls to the opponents in any way, regardless if intentionally or not, other than a valid throw or block will be considered an invalid attempt, in the moment the ball crosses into the opponents' fair territory or past the center line

-- 4. Examples of invalid attempts include (but are not limited to) rolling the ball, passing plays, dropping a ball they had control of, which rolls over the aforementioned lines. - 5.
-If a player drops a ball to make a catch, and the catch is successful, the player will not be called out even if the dropped ball rolls over into the opponents' fair territory or past the centre line when out of bounds. - 6.
+- when out of bounds. - 4.
+Examples of invalid attempts include (but are not limited to) rolling the ball, passing plays, dropping a ball they had control of, which rolls over the aforementioned lines, throwing at an exiting player who has their arm clearly raised. - 5.
+If a player drops a ball to make a catch, and the catch is successful, the player will not be called out even if the dropped ball rolls over into the opponents' fair territory or past the center line when out of bounds. - 6.
 Carrying a ball into the neutral zone and leaving there, unless unintentional, constitutes an invalid attempt.